OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 The Omega2 comes ready with an auto-mounting tool that will take care of that process for you!

-The default mount location is `/tmp/mounts/`.
+The default mount location is `/mnt/`.

+> On firmware older than `v0.3.0`, the default mount location was `/tmp/mounts/` and the `mountd` package controlled automatic mounting.
+> Firmwares `v0.3.0` and up use the `block-mount` package.

 ### Accessing the MicroSD Card